PyruzJanbaaz/llm-fundamentals/en/00-introduction-to-core-concepts.md

 ---

-## Core Concept 5 — What is a Probability Distribution?
+## What is a Probability Distribution?

 A probability distribution describes how likely each token is to be the next token.
 LLMs do not “choose words”; they assign probabilities.